ashish10alex/vscode-dataform-tools/README.md

 > ▶️ [Click here for YouTube video with installation steps and demo →](https://www.youtube.com/watch?v=nb_OFh6YgOc)

 [VS Code extension](https://marketplace.visualstudio.com/items?itemName=ashishalex.dataform-lsp-vscode) for [Dataform](https://github.com/dataform-co/dataform).
-Supports both Dataform version 2.x and 3.x and works in VS Code forks such as Cursor & Antigravity.
+Supports both Dataform version 2.x and 3.x and works in VS Code forks such as <a href="https://cursor.com">Cursor</a> & <a href="https://antigravity.google/">Antigravity</a>.
 ✨ **Officially recommended by Google[^1]** ✨.
 Though not an officially supported Google product.

 <picture>